Projective plane

 In mathematics, a projective plane is a geometric structure that extends the concept of a plane.
-In the ordinary Euclidean plane, two lines typically intersect in a single point, but there are some pairs of lines (namely, parallel lines) that do not intersect.
+In the ordinary Euclidean plane, two lines typically intersect at a single point, but there are some pairs of lines (namely, parallel lines) that do not intersect.
 A projective plane can be thought of as an ordinary plane equipped with additional "points at infinity" where parallel lines intersect.
 Thus any two distinct lines in a projective plane intersect at exactly one point.